 - DO NOT waste the sign off of your email.
 It’s a valuable real estate.

 - DO leverage the sign off to say something like “Looking forward to hearing from you” or even combine it with relevant email signature that shares, for example, a link to schedule a meeting with you or that shares your portfolio (e.g. for a cold call email)

 What was the other one?
 Mechanism?

-If you send few emails, you can probably remember who didn’t answer and simply shoot them an email 2-3 days later. (sooner is too pushy, later might loss the “familiarity” effect we discussed earlier).
+If you send a few emails, you can probably remember who didn’t answer and simply shoot them an email 2-3 days later. (sooner is too pushy, later might lose the “familiarity” effect we discussed earlier).

 If, however, your inbox is on the hectic side, you might wanna use technology.
 Here are a few ideas you can deploy:

 if you use Gmail, then you may have heard that Gmail labels are very effective, easy to use, and free.
 You can create a label called “followup” and label the emails you sent that need a follow-up.
 Then, simply click the label in Gmail, and all the emails labeled “followup” will appear.
 You will easily see if they have been replied to or not.
 Follow up on the ones you need and remove the label from those who were replied.